smsohan/MvcMailer/README.markdown

 	Install-Package MvcMailer

-This will download from the feed http://go.microsoft.com/fwlink/?LinkID=206669
+This will download from the [official feed](http://go.microsoft.com/fwlink/?LinkID=206669)

 Build From Source
 -------------------